pschwendke/SNOMpad/src/trion/analysis/README.md

 * `pos_pp` : Position of pump-probe stage (units?), for pump-probe,

 ## Processed variables
-The acquired variables will be processed in order to yield the signal.
+The variables will be processed in order to yield the signal.
 The processed variables are to be determined.

-(Maybe we change these to phi_tap and phi_ref?)
 * `tap_phi` : Tapping phase (radians),
 * `ref_phi` : psHet reference mirror phase (radians),

+## Miscellaneous data

+The experiment can also be characterized by miscellaneous data, such as number of shots, calibration matrices for modulations, scaling factors for the signals, etc. We'll see.